muhammadsanwarulislam/EventNotificationQueue/README.md

 ## Q2
 # Understanding the Event-Driven Workflow
-This project demonstrates how to use Laravel's Events, Listeners, and Notifications effectively.
-Here's the step-by-step guide:
+This project demonstrates how to leverage Laravel's Events, Listeners, and Notifications effectively to handle asynchronous tasks such as sending notifications after a user is created.
+Below is a step-by-step guide to set up events, listeners, and notifications.

 ### Steps to Create Events and Listeners: